 We are the Skarure people – the Tuscaroras of North Carolina, separate only in community.

 W o c c o n Indians originally inhabited Southeastern North Carolina and are related linguistically to the Catawba, hence of Siouan stock.

 Around 1710, John Lawson, renowned Surveyor General, reported that the Woccon lived two leagues from the Tuscarora on the lower Neuse River in two villages - the Yupwauremau and the Tooptatmeer; having 120 warriors; also inhabiting the Lower Cape Fear region of Brunswick and New Hanover counties.

 In Lawson's 1709 map, later reproduced by Francis L. Hawks, the Woccon are placed between the Neuse River and one of its affluents, perhaps about the present Goldsboro, Wayne county.

-They joined the Tuscarora against the whites in the war of 1711-1713, as is learned from incidental references in colonial documents.
+They joined the Tuscarora against the colonial settlers in the war of 1711-1713, as is learned from incidental references in colonial documents.
 After the war, the name Woccon was spoken less and less by the Euro-Carolinians and eventually became known as Waccamaw.

 The majority of the Woccon fled south into the swampy areas of the Great Green Swamp around Lake Waccamaw.
 Some ended up in Beaufort S.C. while a few also absorbed into the Catawba.